kolynzb/tax_lawyer/chainlit.md

 - **Your chats are saved.** You can come back later and resume where you left off.
 - **Be specific.** Mention the tax (VAT, PAYE, Income Tax) and year or section you care about.
 - **Verify outputs.** This is a **drafting tool**, not legal advice.
 Always check final answers against the law before sending to clients.
-- **Give feedback.** Use the 👍 or 👎 on replies to tell us if the answer was helpful.
+- **Give feedback.** Use the 👍 or 👎 on replies to tell us if the answer was helpful. or [CLICK ME TO GIVE FEEDBACK](https://forms.gle/mE8CqtMDmxwxv7H86)

 ---